 It is helpful in the business sector for recognizing the portions of purchases made by customers, also to cluster movements on apps and websites.

-K-means clustering produces a specific number of clusters for the disarranged and flat dataset, where Hierarchical clustering builds a hierarchy of clusters, not for just a partition of objects.
+K-means clustering produces a specific number of clusters for the disarranged and flat dataset, where Hierarchical clustering builds a hierarchy of clusters, not for just a partition of objects under various clustering methods and applications.

 K-means can be used for categorical data and first converted into numeric by assigning rank, where Hierarchical clustering was selected for categorical data but due to its complexity, a new technique is considered to assign rank value to categorical features.